OISF/suricata/doc/userguide/devguide/codebase/contributing/contribution-process.rst

 There are 2 or 3 active branches:

     * main-x.x.x (e.g. main-7.0.x)
+    * main-x.x.x (e.g. main-8.0.x)
     * main

-The former is a stable branch.
+The first two are stable branches.
 The latter is the development branch.

-The stable branch should only be worked on for important bug fixes.
+Stable branches should only be worked on for important bug fixes.
 Those are mainly expected from more experienced contributors.

 Development of new features or large scale redesign is done in the development